Where We Belong (song)

-"Where We Belong" is the second single from the album The Betrayed, the fourth studio album by Welsh rock band Lostprophets.
+"Where We Belong" is the second single from the album The Betrayed, the fourth studio album by the Welsh rock band Lostprophets.
 It was released on 4 January 2010.
 Vocalist Ian Watkins commented to Kerrang!: "Where We Belong might sound really happy and catchy, but if you really listen to the lyrics I could be saying that we belong in hell".
 The single reached No. 32 on the Official UK top 40 on 10 January 2010.
 The track was described by the band as their "love letter to being home", having written the song after returning to their native Wales after recording in Los Angeles.